bycaroline/AWS_SpringBoot_BookProject/README.md

-## Building Pipeline on AWS for Spring Webservice
+## Building Pipeline on AWS for Spring Boot Webservice